What’s in a name?

 What if nothing associated with the prompt comes to me?
 Don’t worry if the prompt says one thing but the first thing that comes to mind has nothing to do with it.
 It has still accomplished the point.
 Write what comes to mind.
 Write until you feel it’s time to stop.

 What if I can’t think of a specific question?
 My suggestion here is to use a word or even a phrase that is in line with the topic you are seeking to gain clarity about.
-I admit that I have better luck when I ask a specific question but I have also gotten good information when only using a term related to the subject.
+I admit I have better luck when I ask a specific question but I also get good information when only using a term related to the subject.
 For instance, saying career instead of asking What is my best career path?

 Privacy statement: Event Horizon does not gather nor collect any personal data.